ZW-xjtlu/RegionPropertiesFeatures/README.md

 str(gfeatures) #Display the columns (features)
 ```

+The following additional functions will be explained in the user's guide:

+- If you want to extract features from DNA sequences (with *one-hot encoding*, *PseTNC*, ect.) you could store the regions of the DNA sequences into GRanges, and then you can use `sequenceDerivedFeatures()`.

+- If you want to introduce mutations such as SNPs into sequence-derived features, which is often used by in-silico mutation analysis, you can use the `mutation` argument in `sequenceDerivedFeatures()`.

+- If you want to define other properties over genomic regions, you can use `extractRegionProperty()`.

 ## Complete User's Guide

 For getting more information about the usage of RPF, enter the following R command after installation to view the instruction file: